-There were 40 student-athletes in the 2013-2014 single-year FGR cohort for the three highest revenue men's and women's sports.
-Thirty of these student-athletes graduated from the UW in six years; of the other ten, five transferred to other institutions and earned their degrees, two left early to pursue professional opportunities, and three student-athletes did not transfer or graduate.
+There were 36 student-athletes in the 2015-2016 single-year FGR cohort for the three highest revenue men's and women's sports.
+Of the cohort, 28 student-athletes graduated from the UW in six years; of the other eight, three transferred to other institutions and earned their degrees, one left early to pursue professional opportunities, and four student-athletes did not transfer or graduate.